Epistemic Gain, Aleatoric Cost: Uncertainty Decomposition in Multi-Agent Debate for Math Reasoning: Uncertainty-Guided MARL for MAD

 \subsection{Uncertainty-Guided Optimization Mechanisms}

-Based on the uncertainty trade-off identified in Section \ref{sec:theory}, we introduce two regulation mechanisms that encourage epistemic gains and reduce aleatoric costs during policy optimization.
+Based on the uncertainty trade-off identified in Section \ref{sec:theory}, we introduce two tractable training-time proxies that encourage epistemic information utilization and reduce aleatoric instability during policy optimization.

 \textbf{Aleatoric Uncertainty-Aware Advantage.} Agents in debate often exhibit miscalibrated confidence, manifesting as "stubborn hallucinations" or "hesitant reasoning."
 To regulate aleatoric noise, we employ a confidence-aware advantage shaping mechanism.
-Motivated by \cite{xie2025unlocking}, we utilize the token-level negative log-probability $\hat{\mathcal{U}}i$ as a proxy for generation uncertainty to modulate the standard advantage $A{i,t}$: where $\hat{\mathcal{U}}_i = - \frac{1}{|y_{i,t}|}\sum_{j=1}^{|y_{i,t}|}\log \pi_{\theta_i}(y_{i,t,j}|x, c_{i,t}, y_{i,t,<j})$ represents the token mean negative log-probs.
-The weight function is defined as:
+Motivated by UCAS~\cite{xie2025unlocking}, we use token-level negative log-probability as a practical proxy for generation uncertainty.
+For each response $y_{i,t}$, we first compute the token mean negative log-probability as

-where $\bar{\mathcal{U}}_i = \frac{\hat{\mathcal{U}}_i - \mu_{\mathcal{G}}}{\sigma_{\mathcal{G}} + \epsilon}$ represents the group-standardized uncertainty, $\alpha_{au}$ is a hyperparameter.
-This mechanism is designed to amplify the reward for high-confidence correct responses while intensifying the penalty for high-confidence incorrect ones.
-Conversely, it suppresses the advantage of responses with high relative uncertainty ($\bar{\mathcal{U}}_i > 0$), effectively anchoring the model's reasoning against aleatoric noise.
-This explicitly incentivizes the model to suppress entropy when correct, effectively anchoring the correct reasoning paths against context noise.